 #EndSARS is one of the few social justice campaigns that had Nigerians from all works of life agreeing on one thing: the unit had to go.
 The hashtag which started trickling into the public consciousness over a year ago snowballed into one of the largest social campaigns in Nigeria.
 Nigerian youths used the hashtag to document and share the atrocities that the Special Anti-Robbery Squad (SARS) has inflicted on them over the years.
 The youth who form the core of those targeted by SARS detailed incidents of extortion, assault, torture and even leading to death.
 By December 2017, the campaign had gone viral but the powers that be in Nigeria “unlooked” as usual.
 Once the campaign made the news on foreign media houses like the BBC and CNN, the Federal Government swung into action.
-It decided that rather than end SARS, it would order a reorganisation of the squad.
-An order from the Presidency to the Inspector General of Police led to an investigation and reorganisation of the Anti-Robbery Squad.
-But it was business as usual for the squad as they continued with their extortion, torture and killing of innocent Nigerian youth.
+It decided that rather than end SARS, it would order a reorganization of the squad.
+An order from the Presidency to the Inspector General of Police led to an investigation and reorganization of the Anti-Robbery Squad.
+But it was business as usual for the squad as they continued with their extortion, torture, and killing of innocent Nigerian youth.

 The Buhari Administration on Police Reform